Diptyque (Messiaen): ii. Le paradis

-In 1940, during his internment in the Stalag VIII-A camp in Görlitz, Nazi Germany (now Zgorzelec, Poland), Messiaen arranged Le paradis for violin and piano from memory.
-This arrangement then became the eighth and last movement ("Louange à l'immortalité de Jésus"; "Praise to the immortality of Jesus") of his 1940-1941 Quatuor pour la fin du temps.
-However, for this transcription, Messiaen significantly slowed the movement's tempo, marking it as Extrêmement lent et tendre, extatique (grave; ♪ = 36), a tempo the composer followed in his own recording of the original organ work.
+In 1940, during his internment in the Stalag VIII-A camp in Görlitz, Nazi Germany, Messiaen arranged Le paradis for violin and piano from memory.
+This arrangement then became the eighth and final movement ("Louange à l'immortalité de Jésus") of his Quatuor pour la fin du temps.
+However, for this transcription, Messiaen transposed it from the original C major up to E major and significantly slowed its tempo, marking it as Extrêmement lent et tendre, extatique (grave; ♪ = 36), which the composer followed in his own recording of the original work.

 Errata

 Messiaen manually corrected the following errors in his copy of the published score: